Eurycephalosuchus: Dentition

 Like its relative Orientalosuchus, whose teeth are pictured, Eurycephalosuchus possessed a wide array of teeth ranging from blade-like teeth in the front to bulbous crushing teeth in the back of the jaw.

 Each premaxilla of Eurycephalosuchus bears five teeth, followed by 14 teeth in each maxilla, adding up to a total of 19 teeth on either side of the upper jaw.
 The teeth show a distinct change in size throughout the toothrow.
 The premaxilla for instance features very small teeth occupying the first two positions, followed by enlarged third and fourth teeth that are followed by another very small final tooth just behind those.
 The first maxillary tooth, situated just behind the notch that separates the two regions, is similarly small.
 However, the dentition following it increases rapidly in size, culminating in a large caniniform fifth maxillary tooth.
 All subsequent teeth remain comparably small, but also exhibit a gradual change in size.
 The three teeth immediately following the fifth grow increasingly smaller, followed by a slight increase from the eight to the eleventh and finally a subtle decrease leading up to the last tooth of the maxilla.

 Much like the size, the morphology of the teeth also differs depending on their position in the jaw.
 The premaxillary teeth are described as labiolingually compressed, meaning they are somewhat blade-like with flattened sides.
 These teeth are clearly separated into a labial (outer) and lingual (inner) surface separated by a weak and unserrated cutting edge, a carina.
 The labial surface is described as convex, the lingual as concave, with the former bearing subdued striations that lead towards the tip of their respective tooth.
 The early maxillary teeth are similar in their morphology, but by the eight tooth they begin to form a neck at their base.
 While the eight is only weakly necked, a strong neck is present from the twelfth tooth onward, which seems to coincide with an overall much more bulbous shape of the tooth crown.
-The degree of labiolingual compression also changes parallel to the developement of a neck.
+The degree of labiolingual compression also changes parallel to the development of a neck.
 The necked teeth are noticeably less flattened than their forebearers, rendering the lingual and labial surfaces much less distinct and the last few teeth are described as being nearly round in crosssection.